SenpaiItadori/alx-low_level_programming/0x0F-function_pointers/README.md

-This folder s about function pointers
+This folder is about function pointers by Me out here
-Lets get it on